Pure $\Sigma_2$-Elementarity beyond the Core: Generalized Tracking Sequences and Chains

 In $\Rtwo$ any additive principal number $\al<\upsilon_\om$ is the maximum of a maximal finite chain

 for suitable $n<\om$, such that $\al_{i-1}$ is the greatest $\ktwo$-predecessor of $\al_i$ for $i=2,\ldots,n$, and $\al_0$ is $\leo$-minimal.
-This was shown in \cite{CWc} for $\al\le\oneinf=\ups_1$.
+Note that if $n>0$, $\al_0$ is therefore the least $\lo$-predecessor of $\al_1$, and according to Lemma \ref{ktwoinflochainlem} we indeed have $\al_0\not\ktwo\ale$.
+Note further that for every $i<n$, the ordinal $\alie$ is $\ali$-$\letwo$-minimal, i.e.\ $\be\le\ali$ for any $\be$ such that $\be\ktwo\alie$.
+The existence of such sequences was shown in \cite{CWc} for $\al\le\oneinf=\ups_1$.
 The \emph{tracking sequence} for such $\al$ characterizes the sequence $\al_0,\ldots,\aln$ in terms of nested connectivity components by providing their indices.
 In order to track down additively decomposable ordinals also, the process is iterated, leading to a \emph{tracking chain}: a finite sequence of tracking sequences.
-It is important to note that for additively decomposable ordinals the iterated descent along greatest $\ktwo$-predecessors does not in general suffice to locate the ordinal in terms of nested $\le_i$-components, $i=1,2$.
-An evaluation function $\ov$ is defined in order to recover the actual ordinal from its description by indices.
+For additively decomposable ordinals the iterated descent along greatest $\ktwo$-predecessors does not in general suffice to locate the ordinal in terms of nested $\le_i$-components, $i=1,2$.
+Analyzing $\R$-structures in terms of enumerations of connectivity components lays bare their internal structure and reveals their regularity.
+An evaluation function $\ov$, for \emph{ordinal}, is defined in order to recover the actual ordinal from its description by indices.